Keith Rosenkranz

 Keith Rosenkranz is a retired American fighter pilot and author.
 As a captain in the United States Air Force, he flew 30 missions in an F-16 Fighting Falcon during the Persian Gulf War.
 He later wrote a book about his experiences in the war, titled Vipers in the Storm: Diary of a Gulf War Fighter Pilot, which included a foreword from Vice President Dick Cheney.
 Rosenkranz was interviewed twice by CNN prior to the Iraq War.
+After nearly nine years, he left the military in June 1991 and became a longtime Delta Air Lines pilot, retiring in 2024.

+Captain Keith Rosenkranz celebrated his retirement with a special gesture — he chartered a Delta Airbus A330neo to fly 112 friends and family to Kona, Hawaii.

-After nearly nine years, he left the military and became a longtime Delta Air Lines pilot (for 17 years as of 2009).
-He wrote an article for the New York Times about the Tarnak Farm incident and has been quoted in newspapers regarding other aerial accidents.
+In 2003 he wrote an article for the New York Times about the Tarnak Farm incident and has been quoted in newspapers regarding other aerial accidents.